 This Report to the Director on the Fermilab Environment documents the performance of Fermilab's environmental protection program.
-The report presents the status of environmental objectives and documents the compliance status of environmental requirements under the scope of Fermilab's Environmental Management System (EMS).
-The laboratory has maintained certification for the EMS to the ISO 14001 standard since 2007.
+The report presents the status of environmental objectives for the laboratory and documents the compliance status of environmental requirements under the scope of Fermilab's Environmental Management System (EMS).
+The laboratory has maintained certification for the EMS to the International Organization for Standards (ISO) 14001 standard since 2007.
 The EMS provides Fermilab a practical framework from which to assess and manage the environmental impacts of site operations.